LAION-AI/Open-Assistant/backend/README.md

 a database.
 The default settings are already configured to connect to the database at `localhost:5432`.
-(See [FAQ](https://projects.laion.ai/Open-Assistant/docs/faq#enable-dockers-buildkit-backend) if you face any docker problems).
+(See [FAQ](https://projects.laion.ai/Open-Assistant/docs/faq#enable-dockers-buildkit-backend) if you face any Docker problems).

 > **Note:** when running on MacOS with an M1 chip you have to use:
 > `DB_PLATFORM=linux/x86_64 docker compose ...`